HomePlaysHamlet → Famous Quotes

 Analysis

-Hamlet speaks these lines to Horatio immediately after encountering his father's Ghost.
-Horatio, the scholar from Wittenberg, has been trying to fit the supernatural event into his rational framework.
-Hamlet's reply is gentle but final: there are realities that academic philosophy — by which Hamlet means the humanist, empirical learning of the Renaissance university — simply cannot account for.
+Hamlet says this to Horatio just after the Ghost.
+The Wittenberg scholar has been trying to fit a supernatural event into a rational frame; Hamlet's reply is gentle but final — there are realities that university philosophy cannot account for.

-The time is out of joint Act 1, Scene 5 · Spoken by Hamlet
+The time is out of joint Act 1, Scene 5 · Hamlet

 The time is out of joint: O cursed spite,